syntropytcg/SOGParty/README.md

 ================

 - This is a hobby/project forking counterwallet and adapting it specifically for Spells of Genesis.
 This project is going to be entered into the DEVPARTY contest, please vote for it!

-- Note #1: SOGPARTY uses extended and different API calls.
-SOGParty should be be run with my **[forked counterblock implementation](https://github.com/x-ETHeREAL-x/SOGPartyBlock)** to enable the custom API calls.
-- Note #2: SOGPARTY's ShapeShift.io integration requires  my **[forked ShapeShift Skeleton](https://github.com/x-ETHeREAL-x/ShapeShift-Skeleton)** to enable ShapeShift functionality in the wallet.
+- Note: SOGPARTY's ShapeShift.io integration requires  my **[forked ShapeShift Skeleton](https://github.com/x-ETHeREAL-x/ShapeShift-Skeleton)** to enable ShapeShift functionality in the wallet.

 Beta Testing System